ObamaCare Special Enrollment Period

 I Don’t Qualify For Special Enrollment, What Other Health Insurance Options Do I Have?

 If you don’t qualify for special enrollment, you still have health insurance options.
 If you don’t qualify for subsidized insurance or public health options, your best course of action will be to simply speak to an agent or provider and purchase private insurance outside of the marketplace.
-While many insurance options outside of open enrollment aren’t ACA compliant and won’t help you avoid the fee, they can help you cover your medical costs and needs.
-Please make sure you understand minimum essential coverage (the type of coverage needed to avoid the fee).
+While many insurance options outside of open enrollment aren’t ACA compliant and won’t qualify for cost assistance, they can help you cover your medical costs and needs.

 What If I Don’t Obtain Health Insurance?